enghausen/0x07-exercises/README.md

 Add the Triangle Inequality Theorem as an invariant in the `Triangle` class.

 Consider the following:
-- which methods should habe a check to satisfy the invariant?
+- which methods should have a "check" to make sure the invariant is satisfied?
 - what can we do optimize our code (**hint**: a private helper method return a `bool` value, perhaps?)

 ## The Master Plan
 Here is a master plan of how one could solve this exercise:
-1. add the required files (`triangle.h`, `triangle.cpp`) to the `src` directory
+1. Add the required files (`triangle.h`, `triangle.cpp`) to the `src` directory
-2. implement the class definition in the header file (`triangle.h`)
+2. Implement the class definition in the header file (`triangle.h`)
-3. add the all the methods defined in the header file (`triangle.h`) in the source file (`triangle.cpp`) but keep them simple (e.g. all getter just return 0) (remember to prefix class methods with `Triangle::`)
+3. Add the all the methods defined in the header file (`triangle.h`) in the source file (`triangle.cpp`), but keep it simple for now (e.g. all getter just return 0) (remember to prefix class methods with `Triangle::`)
-4. check that the code compiles (the tests run, some or all tests may fail, but that's okay)
+4. Check that the code compiles (the tests run, some or all tests may fail, but that's okay)
-5. start modifying your code method for method until you pass all the tests (a smart approach would be to change exactly one thing at a time and run the tests in between changes)
+5. Start modifying your code method for method until all tests pass (a smart approach would be to change exactly one thing at a time and run the tests in between each change)

 ## Tests
 Test the function by running the program provided in `main.cpp` and make sure